hashicorp/design-system/website/docs/components/breadcrumb/partials/code/how-to-use.md

 By default, the Breadcrumb allows items to wrap on multiple lines if the container is too small.
 Pass `false` to the `@itemsCanWrap` parameter to avoid wrapping.

-!!!
-Warning

-The text will automatically truncate and be replaced with an ellipsis to fit within the container.
-However, this may result in the text being unavailable to keyboard-only users and, thus, is not WCAG-conformant.
-!!!

 ```handlebars
 <Hds::Breadcrumb @itemsCanWrap={{false}}>
   <Hds::Breadcrumb::Item @text="My org" @icon="org" />